- What is arthritis?

 - Will I notice anything different about my new hip?

 - Are there risks from surgery?

-- Are there any restrictions on exercise or movement after surgery?
+- Are there any restrictions on exercise or movement with my new hip?

 - Are regular visits with your surgeon required after surgery?